An Exegetical Commentary

 Asceticism would eventually take firm hold in Christianity.
 Even in modern times there are some Christians who advocate vegetarianism, claiming that Adam's diet was superior to that after the time of Noah, and therefore more spiritually enlightened.
 However, Paul clearly saw this philosophy as a threat to congregations.
 He warned the Colossians against any philosophy that judged others for what they ate and drank and advocated excessive humility, i.e., many fastings (Col 2:8-18).
 (The Greek word in Col 2:18 for humility, tapeinophrosunē, comes from the verb used in the LXX of Lev 23:27 for the fasting required on the Day of Atonement.)
 Similarly, in his letter to Timothy, Paul remonstrates against those who advocate abstinence from marriage and certain foods (1Tim 4:1-5), and there he labels the belief as a demonic doctrine.

 The vegetarian diet could also have had a religious basis, even though the Torah does not require or encourage a strictly vegetarian diet.
 Various examples of diet restriction can be cited in Scripture.
 During the wilderness years Israel subsisted on manna (Ex 16:35).
 The Nazirite vow prescribed in the Torah encompassed abstaining from grapes, wine and strong drink (Num 6:2-3).
 John the Immerser ate only locusts and wild honey as part of his regular diet (Matt 3:4).
 At least fourteen named people in Scripture fasted for various lengths of time in which no food or drink was consumed.
 On two occasions Daniel abstained from meat and wine (Dan 1:8; 10:3), the former occasion to avoid being defiled by food offered to idols and the latter as part of a three-week fast.
 Regular fasting was part of Jewish life in the first century.
 Many fast-days were scheduled during the year in memory of serious troubles experienced in Israel's history and, in addition, the Pharisees fasted twice a week (Luke 18:12).
-(See my article Fasting in the Bible.)
+(See my article Fasting and Prayer.)

 Josephus in his autobiography tells of Jewish priests imprisoned in Rome subsisting on nuts and figs (The Life of Flavius Josephus, 3).
 Witherington says this diet was for fear of eating meat that was contaminated with blood or tainted by association with idolatry.
 The only reason Josephus gives for the diet is "piety toward God," which could simply mean that these priests were either ascetic in lifestyle or engaging in a restricted fast while they prayed for divine deliverance.
 After all, nuts and figs are not the only non-meat items that could be eaten.